w3f/Grants-Program/applications/khoj.md

 - An overview of the technology stack to be used
   - Frontend: React, TypeScript, TailwindCSS
-  - Smart Contract: Solidity Smart contract deployed on Moonbeam
+  - Smart Contract: Solidity Smart contract deployed on AssetHub
   - Integrations:
       - [True Network](https://docs.truenetwork.io/) (building on-chain reputation in Polkadot)
       - [Reown's App Kit](https://reown.com/appkit) for social & email embedded wallets.